 All adults working in schools require Level One Child Protection training at least every 3 years.
 In Staffordshire, this is provided by Education Welfare Officers who have a specialist training role.
 This ensures that training is in line with SSCB requirements.

 Stafford Children's Centre

 The Designated Person for Child Protection is also responsible for induction around child protection in the school, and for continuous professional development of self and staff (see briefing on the role under Designated Person tab).

 Education Safeguarding Officers can be contacted in relation to allegations against staff, or procedural enquiries or other child welfare concerns which you are having difficulty resolving.
 Further information about dealing with allegations against staff is found under the Managing Allegations tab.

-Contact details for the Education Safeguarding Officer / Education LADO is:
+Contact details for the Education Safeguarding Advice Service is 01785 895836

 If you are concerned that a child in your care is being abused or is at risk of harm you must contact the First Response team immediately.
 They are available Monday to Thursday from 8:30am to 5:00pm and Friday 8:30am-4:30pm on 0800 1313126.

 If you have a concern about a person in a position of trust, you must ring the duty LADO within 24 hours through the First Response Team on 0800 1313 126.
 (See managing allegations tab)